No products in the cart.

 What Is Hemp?

-Legal definition aside, hemp is a member of the Cannabaceae family and an annual herb.
-Hemp plants can grow up to 14 feet tall, but average around 7 feet.
-Their slender stalks are hollow except at the base and the tip and their large fan-like leaves are marked with many distinctive ridges.
+Legal definition aside, hemp is a member of the Cannabaceae family and an annual herb that can grow up to 14 feet tall but averages around 7 feet.
+Hemp’s slender stalks are largely hollow and their large fan-like leaves are marked with distinctive ridges.

-Fun fact: Unlike many plants, hemp plants can either be male or female and generally don’t need the help of pollinators to reproduce.
+Fun fact: Hemp plants can be male or female and generally don’t need the help of pollinators to reproduce.

 Are Hemp And Cannabis The Same Plant?

 Hemp and cannabis are the same plants.
-The differences between the two lie in what cannabinoids are expressed in each, how they look, and how they’re used.
+The differences between the two lie in which cannabinoids they express, which terpenes dominate their aromatic profiles, and how each plant is used.